alis-exchange/terraform-provider-alis/docs/resources/google_spanner_table.md

 The file descriptor set must be a valid file descriptor set containing the specified `proto_package`.
 The path must point to a valid `.pb` file.
 You can generate one using the `protoc` compiler.
 See https://cloud.google.com/spanner/docs/reference/standard-sql/protocol-buffers#create_a_protocol_buffer.
-This field is only required for columns of type `PROTO`.
+This field is only compatible for columns of type `PROTO`.
+**This field is not required if the database is already populated with the necessary proto bundles.**
 One of the following prefixes must be used to indicate the location of the file descriptor set:
 	- **gcs:** - Indicates the file is stored in a Google Cloud Storage Bucket.
 	Example: "gcs:gs://path/to/your/file.pb".
 	- **url:** - **Experimental**.
 Indicates the file is stored on a remote server accessible via HTTPS.
 	Example: "url:https://path/to/your/file.pb".
+- `is_computed` (Boolean) Indicates if the column is a computed column.
+Computed columns are generated values based on other columns in the table.
+A common use case is to generate a column from a PROTO column field.
+This should be accompanied by a `computation_ddl` field.
 - `is_primary_key` (Boolean) Indicates if the column is part of the primary key.
 Multiple columns can be specified as primary keys to create a composite primary key.
 Primary key columns must be non-null.